hemantmane2113/Data-Strucutres-and-Algorithms/README.md

 # Data-Strucutres-and-Algorithms
-You can find data structures and algorithms in different programming languages
+You can find here data structures and algorithms in different programming languages